 Susan Suchard, Preparatory Chorus Conductor

-This September, Laura started working towards a PhD in Music Education at the Faculty of Music, University of Toronto.
+Laura is working towards a PhD in Music Education at the Faculty of Music, University of Toronto.
 She completed her M.A. in Music Education in 2016, and was the 2015-2016 recipient of the Kenneth and Helen Bray and University of Toronto Fellowships.
 Laura earned her Hon.
 B.A. and B.Ed. from the University of Toronto, and received the Don Wright Scholarship in Music Education for Choral Music from OISE in 2007.
 Laura’s research interests center on the experiences and expectations of music learners, and on inclusive music education practices.

 Laura is also excited to be in her eleventh year as a secondary school teacher at Humberside C.I., where she teaches Vocal and Strings.
 Since 2017, Laura been a member of the Teacher Facilitator team at the Ontario Educational Leadership Centre for the Summer Arts in Leadership (SAIL) program, leading the Vocal Program.

-As a performer, Laura relishes opportunities to sing with fellow choral enthusiasts in a variety of settings, including with the VIVA!
-Chamber Choir, the Trinity-St. Paul’s Church Choir, and ukulele jams with friends.
+As a performer, Laura relishes opportunities to sing with fellow choral enthusiasts in a variety of settings, including with the VIVA Chamber Choir, the Trinity-St. Paul’s Church Choir, and ukulele jams with friends.

 Julie Wildgoose, Inclusion Consultant